Date Published: 07 February 2019

 Comments should be submitted to Rutland County Council before the closing date.
 They will then be considered by an independent examiner.

-A copy of the Draft Neighbourhood Plan can be viewed on our Neighbourhood Plans page.
+A copy of the Draft Neighbourhood Plan can be viewed on our Neighbourhood Planning page.

 Copies of the draft plan are also available at Barrowden and Wakerley Community Shop, Barrowden Surgery, the Exeter Arms pub, at the County Council’s Offices in Oakham and on Rutland’s mobile library.